failmap/failmap/README.md

     failmap -h

+To perform non-Docker development, make sure all 'Requirements' are installed.
+Run the following command to setup a development instance:

+    tox -e setup

+After this run to the following command to start a development server:

+    failmap runserver

+Now visit the [map website](http://127.0.0.1:8000/) and/or the [admin website](http://127.0.0.1:8000/admin/) at http://127.0.0.1:8000 (credentials: admin:faalkaart).

+The setup script performs the following steps:

+    # creates the database
+    failmap migrate

+    # create a user to view the admin interface
+    failmap load_dataset development

+    # loads a series of sample data into the database
+    failmap load_dataset testdata

+    # calculate the scores that should be displayed on the map
+    failmap rebuild_ratings

-# Quickstart
+# Using Docker [WIP]

-For the quickstart we assume the usage of Docker as it offers the most complete environment for development.
-This project aims to be environment agnostic and development without Docker is possible.
-See Development section below.
+For the Docker Quickstart we assume the usage of Docker as it offers the most complete environment for development.
+This project aims to be environment agnostic and development without Docker is possible, but Docker allows for a more managable development environment and less 'need-to-know-what-you-are-doing'.

 Below commands result in a failmap installation that is suitable for testing and development.
 It is capable of handling thousands of urls and still be modestly responsive.